-They instructed the Presidents to draw up standard guidelines, criteria and procedures for carrying out the expansion.
+While the joint population could reach more than 321.7 million people expansion.
 As Presidents we have been busy finishing this work on the expansion of the BRICS with other countries.
 In the next few days we are going to finish a full report to our Foreign Minister on this for their consideration in order to make recommendations to the leaders on the expansion of the BRICS.
 We hope that at this Summit our leaders will make a decision on the expansion of the BRICS.

-Many countries have requested to become members of BRICS, including Venezuela.
+Many countries have requested to become membersof BRICS, including Venezuela.
 That is why we are considering all the aspects, and we are confident that a decision will be taken at this Summit with regards to the BRICS expansion.